This is the on-going story of my life as a wife, and mother of a son

 any of this anyway.

 I am an amateur photographer, and by that I mean I

 take pictures and make them what they should have looked like with a

 professional camera through the use of online photo editing websites while having a

 My love of talking has finally found an outlet in the

 Speaking of which, I love speaking and am available if you have a faith or autism event or

 church/mom’s group in need of a speaker on special needs.
 You can contact me at

 I am an autism advocate and have spoken at the MD State Senate and House of Representatives committees as they made decisions regarding benefits for autistic children.
 I have also volunteered with Autism Speaks and lobbied on Capitol Hill to gain better services for families living with autism.

 I love to encourage other parents (mainly moms) who have children with autism, whether recently diagnosed or years of being in the trenches.
-I am a group leader of Encouragement Groups at Not Alone: Special Needs Parenting as well as the leader of the group leaders.
+I am a Facebook group leader of Key for Families Autism & Aspergers as well as the leader of the all the Key Ministry FB group leaders.